google/highway/g3doc/quick_reference.md

 *   `V`: `{f}` \
     <code>V **operator/**(V a, V b)</code>: returns `a[i] / b[i]` in each lane.
+    Currently unavailable on SVE/RVV; use the equivalent `Div` instead.

 *   `V`: `{f}` \
     <code>V **Sqrt**(V a)</code>: returns `sqrt(a[i])`.